Second-Last/math1060-fvt/slides.md

 <div v-click="7" class="text-sm mt-4">

 We recognize it instantly with our human brain.
-But as a computer, **where do we look** to understand and recognize it's a fork?
+Computers aren't this smart.
+So if we really think about it, **where do we look** to understand and recognize it's a fork?

 </div>